 Civilian Response to Active Shooter Events (CRASE) Trainings

-YOU hold the power to make a difference in your safety and the safety of others in those crucial first 3 minutes.
-Learning the principles of what to do in an active shooter incident can significantly increase your chance of survival.
-These principles are:
+YOU hold the power to make a difference in your safety and the safety of others in the first few minutes of an active shooter incident.
+Using the principles of Avoid, Deny, Defend can significantly increase your chance of survival.

 Officers present strategies developed by Advanced Law Enforcement Rapid Response Training (ALERRT) and active shooter case studies that highlight strategies used by survivors and the ultimate outcomes of their choices.